modnarayan/assignment/README.md

 NODE_ENV=development
 ```

-> The docker-compose file sets up a `postgres` container and links both services to it using the `postgres` hostname
+> The docker-compose file sets up a `postgres` container and links both services to it using the `postgres` hostname — so you don't need a remote DB URL.

 ---

+## Implementation notes & highlights

+* NestJS microservices use **TypeORM** for DB access and **Axios** (or internal HTTP) for inter-service calls.
+* Order creation flow:

+  1. Order service receives order request (`productId`, `quantity`).
+  2. Order service requests product details and stock from Product service.
+  3. If stock is sufficient, Order service creates the order, calculates `totalPrice`, updates product stock (Product service endpoint), and returns `completed`.
+  4. If stock is insufficient, returns a `400` with an explanatory message.
+* `GET /orders/with-products` joins order rows with product details by calling product service for required product details and assembling the combined payload.
+* Frontend focuses on a reusable JSON-driven form that supports three field types and client-side validation.

 ---

-## Tests (manual)

-1. Create a product via Product API.
-2. Create an order via Order API for that product (quantity <= product.stock).
-3. Call `GET /orders/with-products` to verify embedded product details and updated stock.

 ---